alexandrutomescu/MixedPerfectPhylogeny/README.md

 	./mixedphylogeny -i example/matrix_alg2.csv -o example/matrix_alg2.out.csv --heuristic

+Usually, you might want to ignore the columns that appear in the matrix few times (i.e., which repeat very few times as binary vectors).
+They might be caused to errors in the data.
+You may do so with the option **--minsupport**, e.g.:

+	./mixedphylogeny -i example/matrix_alg2.csv -o example/matrix_alg2.out.csv --heuristic --minsupport 2

+The above command keeps only those columns that appear at least 2 times (as binary vectors) in the matrix.

 # 5. Experimental results

 We tested the heuristic algorithm on the ten binary matrices from: